rsc-cis133DA-in-v12/CIS133DA-L5-Project-Template/README.md

 ## Part 1: Create an Inline CSS Page
 1. Open the **template.html** file.
-2. Save the template.html file as a new file in your Lesson 5 course folder with the name: **inline_css.html**
+2. Save the template as `inline_css.html`.
+The file should be saved in the same folder as the template.html folder.
+This is the default folder where all GitHub classroom files are saved.
 3. In the Head section, update the **multi-line comment** as needed to match the information for this lesson.
 4. In the Head section, update the **metadata** with the following information:
     1. Update the page **title** to follow this format: **{FirstName}'s Inline CSS Page**